Portrait of a Lady on Fire: Plot

 The next day, Marianne and Héloïse share their first kiss and have sex later that night.
-The pair spend the next few days together, during which their romance grows stronger, and they help Sophie, the house maid, have an abortion.
-With their affair about to be cut short by the ensuing return of The Countess, Marianne sketches a drawing of Héloïse to remember her by, and Héloïse asks Marianne to draw a nude sketch of herself on page 28 of her book.
-The Countess approves of the now completed portrait, and the next morning Marianne bids farewell.
+They spend the next few days together, during which their bond grows stronger, and help the housemaid, Sophie, get an abortion.
+With their relationship about to be cut short by the Countess's return, Marianne sketches a drawing of Héloïse to remember her by, and Héloïse asks Marianne to draw a nude sketch of herself on page 28 of her book.
+The Countess approves of the new portrait, and the next morning Marianne bids farewell.
 As she is about to leave the house, she hears Héloïse say, "Turn around".
 She turns and sees Héloïse in her wedding dress.

 In the present, Marianne reveals that she saw Héloïse two more times.
 The first was in the form of a portrait at an art exhibition, in which Héloïse, with a child beside her, is portrayed holding a book and surreptitiously revealing the edge of page 28.
 The second time was at a concert in Milan, where she notices Héloïse among the patrons seated in the balcony across the theater from her.
-Unobserved, Marianne watches as Héloïse, overwhelmed with emotion, is brought to tears listening to the orchestra playing the Presto from "Summer" in Vivaldi's Four Seasons, the music that Marianne had played for her on a harpsichord years before.
+Unobserved, Marianne watches as Héloïse is overwhelmed by emotion while listening to the orchestra playing the Presto from "Summer" in Vivaldi's Four Seasons, music that Marianne had played for her on a harpsichord years before.